The scientific programme consists of the following parts:

 Highlight Week: Breast / Hybrid Imaging / Oncological Imaging

-Examine the vital role radiology plays in the diagnosis and management of breast and oncological conditions, as well as the strengths and weakness of hybrid imaging throughout the field of radiology.
+Examine the vital role radiology plays in the diagnosis and management of breast and oncological conditions, as well as the strengths and weaknesses of hybrid imaging throughout the field of radiology.
 Familiarise yourself with the identification and interventional treatment options of a wide variety of cancers throughout the body systems, and learn about the recent developments in breast ultrasound and advancements in clinical hybrid imaging.

 Highlight Week: Radiographers / Physics in Medical Imaging